By making more informed food purchasing decisions on campus, we can all help create a more climate-friendly food system at UBC.

 UBC has set a target to achieve a 50% reduction in food systems emissions by 2030 in alignment with the Paris Agreement goal of limiting global warming to 1.5°C. That’s the threshold many scientists have said is crucial to avoid the most disastrous effects of climate change.

-In an effort to tackle this, UBC is currently developing these seven bold food actions described here:
+In an effort to tackle this, UBC is currently advancing the following bold food actions:

 - Campus-wide Climate-Friendly Food System (CFFS) definition, label, and toolkit.